What you should know BEFORE you start grad school in English Literature: The economic, financial, and opportunity costs

 One pressure on universities to reduce radically the time to degree is simple humanitarianism.
 Lives are warped because of the length and uncertainty of the doctoral education process.
 Many people drop in and drop out and then drop in again; a large proportion of students never finish; and some people have to retool at relatively advanced ages.
 Put in less personal terms, there is a huge social inefficiency in taking people of high intelligence and devoting resources to training them in programs that half will never complete for jobs that most will not get.
 Unfortunately, there is an institutional efficiency, which is that graduate students constitute a cheap labor force.
 There are not even search costs involved in appointing a graduate student to teach.
 The system works well from the institutional point of view not when it is producing PhDs, but when it is producing ABDs [...]
 The longer students remain in graduate school, the more people are available to staff undergraduate classes.
 Of course, the overproduction of PhDs also creates a buyer’s advantage in the market for academic labor.

 There’s little to no incentive for universities to try and speed up the grad school process.
-If anything, their incentive is to slow it down further.
+If anything, their financial incentive is to slow it further.

 Most people I know who aren’t in grad school and talk about going discuss the life of the mind, the transformative power of education, how they want to be a professor, their interest in teaching, and so forth.
 Most people I know who are in grad school talk about finances, economics, and the job market.
 Not all the time, to be sure, and I’ve had some lovely conversations about The Professor of Desire and Billy Collins and Heart of Darkness.
 But jobs and money are on almost everyone’s mind, especially as peers from high school or college are getting jobs at Google, or finishing their residencies, or getting promoted enough to discuss their “401(k),” which is a sure sign of aging, along with in-depth real estate analysis (remember back when we only talked about sex and art?).